thibaultyou/trading-toolbox/README.md

 The Trading Toolbox currently supports the following features:

-- User Management: Create and manage user accounts.
+- **User Management**: Create and manage user accounts.
-- Trading Accounts Management: Link and manage Bybit trading accounts to user profiles.
+- **Trading Accounts Management**: Link and manage Bybit trading accounts to user profiles.
-- Exchange Monitoring: Periodically check for exchange items such as markets, orders, and positions.
+- **Exchange Monitoring**: Periodically check for exchange items such as markets, orders, and positions.
-- Real-time Updates: Provide real-time updates for wallets, executed orders, and ticker price fluctuations.
+- **Real-time Updates**: Provide real-time updates for wallets, executed orders, and ticker price fluctuations.
-- Trading Strategies: Provide a framework to implement and reference trading strategies based on certain conditions and settings (Work in Progress).
+- **Trading Strategies**: Provide a framework to implement and reference trading strategies based on certain conditions and settings (Work in Progress).

 ## 🚀 Getting Started